 - 1 month with a surgeon

 - One year

 Your Flat, Firm Stomach After Abdominoplasty In Paramus

 You can look forward to wearing clothes that show off your flatter stomach from your improved self confidence that you got from getting a tummy tuck, without feeling self-conscious after your tummy tuck.
 Imagine wearing a bathing suit without having to worry about how you look, because you’ll know that you look great.

-There’s no point pursuing options that won’t give you the flatter stomach you deserve.
+There’s no point in pursuing options that won’t give you the flatter stomach you deserve.
 Call now to book your private medical consultation with Dr. Breslow or fill out the contact form below.